 |

 ZIP Codes for PO Boxes within the same city usually do not change.
-Please note that the ZIP+4 Code will likely include the actual PO Box number in the +4 part of the ZIP Code.

 For further information on how ZIP Codes are assigned to PO Boxes, please contact your local Post Office™.